muhammedumarALX/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 1:  display the contents list of your current directory. task 2:  write a script that changes the working directory to the user's home directory. task 3:  display current directory contents in a long format. task 4:  display current idirectory contents, including hidden files (starting with .).
+task 1:  display the contents list of your current directory. task 2:  write a script that changes the working directory to the user's home directory. task 3:  display current directory contents in a long format. task 4:  display current idirectory contents, including hidden files (starting with .). task 5:  display current directory contents as numbers and user.